In this article

 90% of consumers say that authenticity is important when deciding which brands they like and support.
 Organic social media is a chance for you to find your people authentically!
 Post content that aligns with your brand.
 If what you post is inconsistent with who you are, your audience will be unlikely to follow through on a call to action.

 Find your groove and start posting content that resonates with your audience, and they will be more likely to interact with your profile.
 The more they engage, the more your content will continue to appear on their homepage.
-Suppose followers end up purchasing your product and post about it.
+Suppose followers end up purchasing your product and posting about it.
 In that case, this user-generated content ends up being an invaluable customer testimonial that you didn’t have to spend a penny on.
 79% of people say that user-generated content on social media significantly impacts their purchasing decisions.
-It’s a positive feedback loop that can do wonders for your brand and social media growth, and it all starts with grabbing attention (of the right people!) with your organic posts.
+It’s a positive feedback loop that can do wonders for your brand and social media growth, and it all starts with grabbing the attention (of the right people!) with your organic posts.

 “When people see a large community following a brand and interesting comments on posts, they’re more inclined to follow along themselves.
 From the high-quality, engaged audience, you can create look-alikes, which lead to better ad targeting and more efficient media spends.
 What you can learn from organic can be so valuable.
 We’ve received product feedback, reviews and found out what questions people have.”